The 21 Irrefutable Laws of Leadership: Follow Them and People Will Follow You

 - The Law of the Picture: People do what people see!
 It’s all about example.
 The greatest leadership is by example.

-- The 21 Irrefutable Laws of Leadership by John C. Maxwell (PDF #1)
+More Executive Summaries for The 21 Irrefutable Laws of Leadership

-Blessings to meditate upon and apply the 21 Irrefutable Laws of Leadership!
+Blessings to learn and apply these Irrefutable Laws of Leadership!

 Joseph Peck, M.D.